2017 Washington Nationals season: Game 1, October 6

 Meanwhile, Kendricks dominated the Nationals, taking advantage of a particularly effective changeup, and Washington hitters proved unable to adjust to his mid-80s fastball.
 He gave up a single to Harper in the first and a single to center fielder Michael A. Taylor in the second and, like Strasburg, left the game after the seventh inning, having shut out Washington on two hits (only one of which left the infield), three walks, a hit batsman, and six strikeouts.
 Other than Harper's single, he silenced the heart of the Nationals′ lineup; Anthony Rendon, first baseman Ryan Zimmerman, second baseman Daniel Murphy, shortstop Trea Turner, and left fielder Jayson Werth went a combined 0-for-17 against him.

 In the eighth inning, the bullpens took over.
 In the top of the eighth.
 Nationals reliever Ryan Madson gave up doubles to pinch-hitter Jon Jay and Anthony Rizzo, allowing the Cubs to push their lead to 3–0.
 No one else reached base for either team, Carl Edwards Jr. pitching a perfect eighth for the Cubs, Brandon Kintzler a perfect ninth for the Nationals, and Wade Davis closing with a perfect ninth for the Cubs.
 With Washington managing only two hits – and none after the second inning – Chicago took a 1–0 lead in the series.

+Friday, October 6, 2017 7:31 pm EDT at Nationals Park in Washington, D.C.